 spent a day collecting driftwood in peaceful silence,

 made a fire by the ocean and leaned in to kiss it.

 Following the kisses came breath and the most loving of touch.

 and breathed deeply together

 until they were both ash.

 Are you looking for a way to delve into your own art in ways you can’t yet imagine?

-Please get in touch directly if you have any questions about courses and retreats held at The Alice Night School of Arts (ANSA): [email protected]
+Please get in touch directly if you have any questions about courses and retreats held by The Alice Night School of Arts (ANSoA) or to book Alice for a concert or poetry reading: [email protected]